makew0rld/md2gemini/README.md

     md_links: Convert all links to local files ending in .md to end with .gmi instead.

-    rellink_func: Custom function to apply to relative links.
+    link_func: Custom function to apply to links.
+This function takes a string containing the link URL as parameter, and should return the new link..

     table_tag: "The default alt text for table blocks."
     """